belongtothenight/SMRBS-ESP32/update_log.md

    2. It utilize one of the core to burst read adc values and store it inside SRAM, the other core to perform other functionality such as printing out values.
    3. Based on the test result, no bug was found, except the burst read is not confind to sampling rate, but the highest possible rate.
    4. Needs to find a way to trigger "analogRead" or "analogReadMilliVolts" by accurate sampling rate.
+4. 20220913 20:57 Try ESP-IDF adc_continuous example from GitHub
+   1. After some digging, the only available example code with multiple channel I2S DMA ADC example is in [esp-idf](https://github.com/espressif/esp-idf/tree/master/examples/peripherals/adc/continuous_read), so I instead use "ESP-IDF" trying to run this example.
+Using extension in VSCode encounters a lot of bugs, so I use ESP-IDF 4.4 CMD instead to select target, build, flash, monitor, only use VSCode to program.
+   2. When building the example, the include statement doesn't work, no similiar issue was found in the internet, so I fired a [post](https://github.com/espressif/esp-idf/issues/9776) of issue on GitHub and hope this will be solved.